The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 What this means for you

 Two common questions: should you cycle off, and is it safe for your liver?
 On cycling, there's no trial directly comparing cycled versus continuous use — most studies just run 8-12 weeks, and the on-then-off advice some practitioners give comes from tradition, not data.
-On the liver, a 2023 case series described 8 cases of liver injury linked to ashwagandha; the most severe outcomes were in people who already had liver disease, and in otherwise healthy people the effects resolved after stopping.
-Risk appears low for healthy adults at standard doses, but if you have liver disease or take liver-metabolized medications, avoid it or use it only under a physician's supervision.
-These statements have not been evaluated by the FDA and ashwagandha is not intended to diagnose, treat, cure, or prevent any disease.
+On the liver, a 2023 case series from India identified 23 patients with ashwagandha-linked liver injury and reported in detail on the 8 whose injury was tied to a single-ingredient ashwagandha product; the most severe outcomes, including three deaths, were in people who already had chronic liver disease, while in people without liver disease the injury was prolonged but self-limiting.
+Reported cases remain uncommon relative to how widely ashwagandha is used, but that is not a safety guarantee — if you have liver disease or take liver-metabolized medications, avoid it or use it only under a physician's supervision.
+These statements have not been evaluated by the Food and Drug Administration and ashwagandha is not intended to diagnose, treat, cure, or prevent any disease.

 Two questions frequently arise after sustained ashwagandha use: should you cycle off periodically, and is there any liver safety concern?
 Here is an honest, evidence-based answer to both.